-Peter Schuyff’s paintings radiate a life of their own.
-Some are built on a series of mathematical and perspectival grids, others exaggerate and deform geometric shapes in a surrealist mode: they always defeat the ‘purity’ of any art movement through light effects and mind-bending optical illusions.
-Unsettling, immersive and playful, Schuyff’s paintings defy easy categorisation.
+His paintings radiate a life of their own.
+Some are built on a series of mathematical and perspectival grids, others exaggerate and deform geometric shapes in a surrealist mode, painted over existing paintings scavenged from flea markets.
+They always defeat the ‘purity’ of any art movement through light effects and mind-bending optical illusions.
+Unsettling, immersive and playful, his work defies easy categorisation.

-During this time, Peter Schuyff’s practice became increasingly abstract with an emphasis on grid patterns, chromatic shades and gradients of light.
-The paint is applied unsystematically in graduate hues along a gridded composition made of concentric rhombus, rectangles or squares.
-Using thin and translucent layers of paint, Schuyff’s creates a sense of motion and luminosity, almost as if the painting was lit by an external source of light.
+During this time, Peter Schuyff’s practice became increasingly abstract, with an emphasis on grid patterns, chromatic shades and gradients of light, applying the paint systematically in graduated hues along a gridded composition made of concentric rhombus, rectangles or squares.
+Using thin and translucent layers of paint, Schuyff creates a sense of motion and luminosity, almost as if the painting was lit by an external source of light.
 The collusion of chromatic hues and geometric shapes creates a distinctive sense of depth and optical illusion, drawing the viewer into the painting’s pulsating surface.

 As Walter Robinson proclaimed at that time, “Peter Schuyff’s new paintings, like those of the Minimalists, are ‘pure’—but, like that of his colleagues, they are pure only in their impurity.
 Their appeal is to our magpie eye for shiny things…these paintings are some of the best seen in New York this year – at the moment, despite the unsavoury excellence of Philip Taaffe and Peter Halley, it is not too bold to say that Schuyff is the best young abstract painter in town.”